flatpak/flatpak-docs/docs/first-build.rst

 This tutorial provides a quick introduction to building Flatpaks.
 In it, you will learn how to create a basic Flatpak application, which can be installed and run.

 In order to complete this tutorial, you should have followed the `setup guide on flatpak.org <http://flatpak.org/setup/>`_.
 You also need to have installed ``flatpak-builder``, which is usually available from the same repository as the ``flatpak`` package.
+You can also install it as a flatpak with ``flatpak install flathub org.flatpak.Builder``.

 1. Install a runtime and the matching SDK
 -----------------------------------------